 \subsubsection{\protchaptitle{Interleaved randomized benchmarking}}

-The proto-typical \ac{RB} protocol estimates the effective depolarizing parameter or the average gate fidelity of the average error channel of a gate \emph{set}.
+The prototypical \ac{RB} protocol yields estimates of the effective depolarizing parameter or the average gate fidelity of the average error channel of a gate \emph{set}.
 In contrast, \emph{interleaved \ac{RB}} protocols \cite{MagGamJoh12} allow one to extract the effective depolarizing parameter of \emph{individual} gates from a group with respect to their ideal implementation provided the noise is sufficiently incoherent.

 In an interleaved \ac{RB} protocol one performs in addition to the standard \ac{RB} protocol a modified version, where the random sequences are interleaved with the specific target gate.
 The second experiment yields estimates for the effective depolarization parameter of the error channel associated to the group concatenated with the error channel of the individual target gate.
 Under certain assumptions the effective depolarization parameter of the implementation of the target gate can be estimated from the decay parameters of both \ac{RB} protocols.